agoncal/agoncal-fascicle-json/README.md

 # agoncal-fascicle-jsonp

-Code of my future JSON-P Fascicle
+Code of my future JSON (JSON-B and JSON-P) Fascicle